FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 Safety plane
 ---------------------------------

-Click "Initial - Safety" in the menu bar, and then click the "Safety plane" submenu to enter the configuration interface.
+Click "Initial" -> "Safety" in the menu bar, and then click the "Safety plane" submenu to enter the configuration interface.

 -  **Safety Plane Configuration**:Click the enable button to enable the corresponding security plane.
 When the security plane is not configured with a security range, an error will be prompted.
 Click the drop-down box, select the security plane you want to set, and automatically bring out the security distance (you can not set it, the default value is 0), and then click the "Setting" button to set it successfully.